frictionlessdata/frictionless-py/docs/pipeline.rst

 Register by constructor
 +++++++++++++++++++++++

-The `ValidationPipeline` constructor takes a `validators` keyword argument, which is a list of validators to run in the pipeline.
+The `pipeline.Pipeline` constructor takes a `validators` keyword argument, which is a list of validators to run in the pipeline.

 Each value in the `validators` list is expected to be a string describing the path to a validator class, for import via `importlib`.